Beyond Implicit Bias: The Insignificance of SGD Noise in Online Learning: The Implicit Bias of SGD in Online Learning

 \begin{enumerate}[itemsep=1.5pt,topsep=2pt,listparindent=2pt,leftmargin=20pt] \item In the \textbf{offline setting}, consistent with prior work~\citep{small-batch2017}, SGD noise can (and often does) lead to better implicit bias for the final models.
-Specifically, even if runs with smaller noise decrease the loss faster, eventually they get ``stuck'' at a worse local minima than the runs with higher SGD noise (larger learning rate or smaller batch size).
-This is consistent with Scenario a1 of Figure~\ref{fig:cartoon} (``fork in the road'' with high noise being better), where a higher noise enables escaping from bad local minima. \item In contrast, in the \textbf{online setting}, the implicit bias advantage of SGD noise \emph{completely disappears}, and the main benefit from large learning rate and small batch sizes reduces to being just computational.
-Specifically, after we control for computation (either by measuring gradient steps for varying batch experiments, or measuring normalized steps for varying learning-rate experiments), the low-noise runs consistently outperform the higher noise runs.
+Specifically, even if runs with smaller noise initially\footnote{The curves for offline learning initially track the online learning curves (as predicted by Deep Bootstrap~\citep{nakkirandeep}) but then plateau at a higher loss for lower SGD noise.} decrease the loss faster, eventually they get ``stuck'' at a worse local minima than the runs with higher SGD noise (smaller batch size).
+This is consistent with Scenario a1 of Figure~\ref{fig:cartoon} (``fork in the road'' with high noise being better), where a higher noise enables escaping from bad local minima. \item In contrast, in the \textbf{online setting}, the implicit bias advantage of SGD noise \emph{completely disappears}, and the main benefit from small batch sizes reduces to being just computational.
+Specifically, after we control for computation (by measuring number of gradient steps), the low-noise runs consistently outperform the higher noise runs.
 This is consistent with either Scenario a2 of Figure~\ref{fig:cartoon} (``fork in the road'' where a lower noise run can explore better minima) or with Scenario b (the ``golden path'': higher noise follow a similar trajectory but with some degradation due to noise).
-As we show in Sections~\ref{sec:snaploss} and~\ref{sec:pointwise}, our additional experimental results give evidence for the latter (i.e., ``golden path'') case. \end{enumerate}

-Concretely, we conduct online and offline training experiments and report the loss (or error) as a function of the number of steps for the batch size experiments and LR-normalized steps for the learning rate ones.
-We observe qualitatively similar effects of a higher learning rate and a smaller batch size and demonstrate that for online learning, having more SGD noise only results in higher loss.
-In other words, SGD noise offers no implicit-bias benefit.
-In contrast, the curves for offline learning initially track the online learning curves (as predicted by Deep Bootstrap~\citep{nakkirandeep}) but then plateau at a higher loss for lower SGD noise.
-Our experiments suggest that the low-noise regimes we explore are close approximations of \emph{Gradient Flow}.
-See Appendix~\ref{app:experiments} for full experimental details.
+First, we theoretically show, that for convex online setting, in particular quadratic loss, SGD path always remains close to the GD path in expectation, and SGD noise simply acts as variance on top of this path, thus supporting the golden path hypothesis (these results are similar in spirit to the results of \citet{PaquettePAP22}).